Sampling Theorem and Discrete Fourier Transform on the Hyperboloid: Introduction

-Also, standard Continuous Wavelet Theory (see e.g. \cite{Fuhr}) can be seen as a chapter of CS on the group of affine transformations (translations and dilations).
+Standard Continuous Wavelet Theory (see e.g. \cite{Fuhr}) can also be seen as a chapter of CS on the group of affine transformations (translations and dilations).
 Here the discretization process turns out to be essential for computational applications in, for example, signal processing.
 These results revived interest in the question of discretization and we hope that the establishment of new sampling theorems for harmonic analysis on non-Abelian groups and their homogeneous spaces will be of importance for numerical study and simulation of those physical systems bearing that symmetries.
 Actually, there are some important general results about sampling and efficient computation of Fourier transforms for compact groups (see e.g. \cite{M1,M2}).
-However, a comprehensive study of the non-compact case is far more complicated, although some results in this direction have been obtained for specific groups (see e.g. \cite{Gazeau} for a survey).
-For instance, we would like to point out Ref. \cite{Ch1} for the motion group and its engineering applications \cite{Ch3} (namely in robotics \cite{Ch2}) and \cite{discretePoincare} for discrete frames of the Poincar\'e group and its potential applications to Relativity Theory.
+However, a comprehensive study of the non-compact case is far more involved, although there is a quite well developed theory of sampling on Riemannian manifolds (see Refs. from \cite{Pesenson1} to \cite{Stenzel}) with reconstruction formulas for bandlimited functions on homogeneous spaces.
+Other results in this direction have been obtained for specific groups (see e.g. \cite{Gazeau} for a survey).
+For instance, we would like to point out Ref. \cite{Ch1} for the motion group and its engineering applications \cite{Ch3} (namely in robotics \cite{Ch2}) and \cite{discretePoincare} for discrete frames of the Poincaré group and its potential applications to Relativity Theory.